kathleenfrench/ks/README.md

 $ ks decode $SOME_ENVIRONMENT_VARIABLE
 ```

-### interactive mode
+## file mode

-in 'interactive mode', rather than directly provide any value to `ks`, you instead provide the filepath to a `yaml|yml` secret file.

-`ks` will then parse the data key/value pairs and you can select them from a prompt UI, from which you can opt to encode or decode a given value.
+when you provide a `-f` value (or filepath) with no subsequent arguments or subcommands, `ks` will parse the data key/value pairs and you can select them from a prompt UI, from which you can opt to encode or decode a given value.

-then you are prompted whether you want to just copy that response or copy it and also open the target file as a temporary file in your text editor of choice. upon saving and exiting, `ks` will overwrite the actual target file with your changes.
+after, you will be prompted whether you want to just copy that response or copy it and also open the target file as a temporary file in your text editor of choice. upon saving and exiting, `ks` will overwrite the actual target file with your changes.

-## copy only mode
+### copy only mode

 ```
 $ ks -f example.yaml